 If the DECT connection between base stations seems to be not reliable enough to permanently guarantee a stable DECT over the air synchronization, e.g., because they are separated by iron doors or a firewall, you can determine that synchronisation should take place via LAN.
 In this case the base station with the higher sync level will act as LAN master, the base station with the lower sync level is a LAN slave.
 One base station must be explicitly be defined as LAN master.
-Currently, it must be on DECT sync level 1.
+This should not be the device on which the DECT Manager is also located.